Adi-Rayabarapu/calculater/README.md

-This is a calculator api that helps for calculating process
 # calculater
+This is a calculator api that helps for calculating numbers